backube/volsync/docs/usage/movervolumes.rst

    :hidden:

-For advanced users, VolSync's data movers can be run mounting additional PVCs or secrets.
-These PVCs and secrets must be in the same namespace as the corresponding ReplicationSource or ReplicationDestination.
+For advanced users, VolSync's data movers can be run mounting additional PVCs, secrets or NFS mounts.
+PVCs and secrets must be in the same namespace as the corresponding ReplicationSource or ReplicationDestination.

 Note: This feature is not available for the ``rsync`` mover - use the ``rsync-tls``